|ABUTA TEA & TINCTURE|

 (infusio & tinctura Cissampelos pareira L.)

 Overview and Applications

-In South America it is referred to as "midwife's herb" since it is used to treat a variety of women's complaints during pregnancy and childbirth.
+In South America it is referred to as "midwife's herb" since it is used to handle a variety of women's complaints during pregnancy and childbirth (easing childbirth).

-Traditional use by South American indians is against reproductive tract conditions such as an emmenagogue (menstrual flow stimulant) and antispasmodic (relieving menstrual cramps).
+Traditionally used by South American Indians against reproductive tract conditions such as an emmenagogue (menstrual flow stimulant) and antispasmodic (relieving menstrual cramps and pain).

-Also used as an herbal dietary supplement to prevent abortion; it prevents miscarriage; relieves heavy menstrual bleeding, and stops uterine hemorrhages (bleeding) after childbirth.
+Also used as an excellent herbal dietary supplement to avoid abortion; it halts miscarriage; relieves heavy menstrual bleeding, and halts uterine hemorrhages (bleeding) after childbirth.

-Other uses include: maintaining hormonal balance, increasing urine flow (diuretic) and to loosen phlegm (expectorant).
+Other uses include: works against premenstrual syndrome (PMS), excessive bleeding, and fibroid tumors; maintaining hormonal balance, increasing urine flow (diuretic) and to loosen phlegm (expectorant).

 Chalcone flavone (cissampeloflavone), non phenolic alkaloids (tropoloisoquinoline, isoimerubrine Pareirubrines A and B), skeleton alkaloids, (grandirubrine and isoimerubrine, hayatinin methochloride.

 Roots contain protoberberine alkaloids (hayatidin and hayatin).
 Phenolic alkaloids (subsessiline, an oxoaporphine, and telitoxine, azafluoranthene) and one non-phenolic isoimerubrine, (a tropoloisoquinoline).

 The enhanced GSH (glutathione) level and enzyme activities involved in xenobiotic metabolism and maintaining antioxidant status of cells, are suggestive of a chemopreventive efficacy of Cissampelos pareira (Abuta) against chemotoxicity, including carcinogenicity.